ruizhang1996/optimal-sparse-survival-trees-public/README_PyPI.md

 - Values: true or false
 - Description: Enables bucketization of time threshold for training
 - Default: false

+**number_of_buckets**
+- Values: Integers
+- Description: The number of time thresholds to which origin data mapping to if bucktize flag is set to True
+- Default: 0

 **warm_LB**
 - Values: true or false